Icosahunter/s4-gen/README.md

 S4 is currently in development and not ready for production use.

+> [!CAUTION]
+> S4 Main branch is currently not stable and general functionality is broken.

+---

 ## Installation

 To install S4 Gen as a python package: